leoalves/hasura-firebase-auth/README.md

 20. In the same file (/app/src/confg/config.ts) change the graphqlUrl and subscriptionUrl with the Hasura Graphql endpoint.

 21. Change the Firebase Web Config settings in the React App.
 Go to the Firebase console (https://console.firebase.google.com).
-    a.
+    ```
     Select your project.
-    b.
     Select Settings
-    c.
     Project Settings
-    d.
     Under Your Apps section.
-    e.
     Select the web icon and copy the Firebase config variable
-    f. replace the config variables in the file /app/src/firebase/index.ts, with the config info from your project
+    replace the config variables in the file /app/src/firebase/index.ts, with the config info from your project
+    ```

 22. Go to the app folder.
 Install dependencies and build the React App